 To finish the proof of Proposition 6.4, we need to show that if e is an integrated edge, then it is only a linear combination of the slow free frequencies $\underline{\eta}$ and of the interaction free frequencies ξ_i^f appearing after e for the integration order of G. Assume $f = \{v', v\}$ is a free edge, with v' below v for the time ordering.
 This means that during the construction of the spanning tree, at the step where the vertex v is considered, f is not added as this would create a loop in the spanning tree in construction.
 At that step, all edges in the spanning tree are before f for the integration ordering.
-Hence there exists a path \widetilde{p} in the spanning tree, going from v to v', and all its edges are before f for the time ordering.
-Also, there exist unique paths f and f in the spanning tree, going from f to the root and from f to the root respectively.
-These paths intersect at a vertex f can only appear in the integrated frequencies on the paths from f and f to the root.
-Moreover, after the vertex f to the two contributions from f and f in this formula cancel.
-Hence f can only appear in the integrated frequencies on the path from f to f to the integrated frequencies on the path from f to f to f to the time ordering.
-This also shows that f to f to f the selection of f hence are indeed before f for the time ordering.
-This also shows that f to f to f the integrated frequencies on the path from f to f the time ordering.
-This also shows that f to f the integrated frequencies on the path from f to f the time ordering.
-This also shows that f to f the integrated frequencies on the path from f to f the time ordering.
+Hence there exists a path in the spanning tree \widetilde{p} from v to v', and all its edges are before f for the time ordering.
+Also, there exist unique paths in the spanning tree p and p' going from v to the root and from v' to the root respectively.
+These paths intersect at a vertex v_0 .
+By their uniqueness, v_0 has to belong to \widetilde{p} .
+Consider now the formula above: k_f can only appear in the integrated frequencies on the paths from v and v' to the root.
+Moreover, after the vertex v_0 , the two contributions from v and v' in this formula cancel.
+Hence k_f can only appear in the integrated frequencies on the path from v to v_0 , and in the integrated frequencies on the path from v' to v_0 .
+These belong to \widetilde{p} hence are indeed before k_f for the time ordering.
+This also shows that $c{i,e} \in \{-1,0,1\}$.